Genealogical research - about me

 My Inspiration

-Additionally, the manuscript no. 3992 "Family tree Patscheider 1550-1920" by Josef Wopfner (National file of Innsbruck) served as a basis for my research.
+Additionally, the manuscript no. 3992 "Family tree Patscheider 1550-1920" by Josef Wopfner (National Archives Innsbruck) served as a basis for my research.
 This manuscript was compiled by Josef Wopfner on the basis of the "Werfachbücher" of the district court Nauders 1547-1780, then on the basis of an excerpt from the matrices of the parish Graun in Vintschgau and various partly written, partly oral communications, around 1927.

 I have also been able to include all known descendants of Claus Patscheider (born 1497 in Langtaufers) in a family tree based on the sources mentioned above.
 However, only the male descendants or bearers of the name Patscheider were further traced in this family tree.

-On the one hand I tried to show all descendants of Claus Patscheider (in the chapter family tree - Descendants of Claus Patscheidt).
+On the one hand I tried to show all descendants of Claus Patscheider (in the chapter family tree - "Descendants of Claus Patscheidt").

-On the other hand, I have tried to create a graphical and list-like textual representation of all my ancestors (in the chapter Family Tree - my ancestors).
+On the other hand, I have tried to create a graphical and list-like textual representation of all my ancestors (in the chapter Family Tree - "My Ancestors").

 Pedigree (direct line from Claus Patscheider to me):